DAILY DISCIPLINE #196

 WALKING – OUR BEHAVIOR

-- If the Christian life starts by sitting down with Christ in the heavenlies, it continues by walking here on earth as the practical outworking of our rest in Christ.
+- If the Christian life starts by sitting down with Christ in the heavenly places, it continues by walking here on earth as the practical outworking of our rest in Christ.
 Therefore, Paul in his letter to the Ephesians has two things to say to us about walking.
-Here is the first thing.
+Here are in these verses the first thing.
 Write down each point he makes about walking.

 Ephesians 4:1-2, 17-18, 23-24, 28-29 / 5:2, 8-10